mphasize/sails-ember-blueprints/README.md

 * Generate some API resources, e.g. `sails generate api user`
 * Start your app with `sails lift`

 Now you should be up and running and your Ember Data app should be able to talk to your Sails backend.

+### Ember RESTAdapter

+If you're using [Ember CLI](//ember-cli.com), you only need to setup the RESTAdapter as the application adapter.
+( You can also use it for specific models only. )

+In your Ember project: app/adapters/application.js

+	export default DS.RESTAdapter.extend( {
+	  coalesceFindRequests: true,	// these blueprints support coalescing (reduces the amount of requests)
+	  namespace: '/', 				// same as API prefix in Sails config
+	  host: 'localhost:1337' 		// Sails server
+	} );

 ### Create with current user